WebApp Tabs

 • Fully restartless, install the extension without needing to restart Thunderbird

 Download the add-on from addons.mozilla.org or see the source code at GitHub.
-Note that it requires Thunderbird 8 which hasn’t quite been released yet.

 If you’re having problems please file an issue with the tracker at github.
 Try to include what webapp you were using and what you were doing that triggered the problem.

-21 Responses to WebApp Tabs
+27 Responses to WebApp Tabs

 1. Pingback: Oxymoronical » Blog Archive » WebApp Tabs, version control and GitHub